jsumners/strava-activities-to-sqlite/Readme.md

 useful when you want to issue queries like "how far did I ride in 2018 vs 2019".
 Strava's normal data export comes in a CSV format that is difficult to parse and has very difficult to work with dates (sans any information about timezone).
-Their API, however, returns usuable.
+Their API, however, returns usable data.

 ![query example](/screenshot.png?raw=true)